DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We decided not to add ‘qualifications found to be incorrect’ because it’s:

 - rarely used
-- not suffiently different to reasons such as ‘no maths GCSE grade 4 &#40;C&#41; or above, or accepted equivalent’ - it may not be obvious which should be used
+- not suffiently different to reasons such as ‘no maths GCSE grade 4 &#40;C&#41; or above, or accepted equivalent’

 We removed ‘for primary applicants’ from ‘no science GCSE grade 4 &#40;C&#41; or above, or accepted equivalent’.
 Science GCSE is required for some secondary courses.